maresGoIT/maresGoIT/README.md

 You can click the Preview link to take a look at your changes.
 --->
 - 👋 Hi, I’m @maresGoIT
-- 🌱 I’m currently a Fullstack Lector and Sr. Frontend Engineer.
+- 🌱 I’m currently a Fullstack Lector@GoIT and a Sr. Frontend Engineer.